Why We Still Tie Our Own Flies

 The Pattern That Changed Everything

-I was twelve years old when I tied my first beadhead gold ribbed hare’s ear nymph.
-It was messy.
-The dubbing was uneven.
-The ribbing wasn’t perfect.
-The head was a little too big.
-But it caught a f...
+I was twelve when I tied my first beadhead hare's ear nymph.
+Messy dubbing, uneven ribbing, a bead sitting crooked.
+But it caught a fish.
+And that changed everything.

-There’s a box in my vest that I never open on the water.
-It’s full of flies I spent hours tying.
-Patterns I was excited about.
-Variations I was sure would work.
-Flies that looked perfect under the ...
+There's a box in my vest I never open on the water.
+It's full of flies I was sure would work, tied with hope and care.
+I never fish them.

 Contact Us